 I studied English and Philosophy at Pitzer College, lived in Indonesia for a year as a Fulbright Scholar, and spent some time working in the maple forests in Québec.
 I then worked as a translator, and as a dubbing coordinator at a post-production facility.
 Now I am a doctoral student at Northwestern University.
 I love studying the processes that drive language acquisition!

-I recently graduated from UC Berkeley with a B.A. in Psychology and Linguistics and a minor in Polish Language and Literature, and I currently serve as the lab manager for the Cognitive Development Lab at Lehigh University.
+I graduated from UC Berkeley with a B.A. in Psychology and Linguistics and a minor in Polish Language and Literature, and am currently a graduate student at New York University.
 My research interests revolve around the following questions: 1) How does the language we speak influence how we think about and perceive the world?
 2) How do children and adults learn language? and 3) How do children and adults form and revise categories?
 Currently, I am exploring how children use categories across different domains to make inferences, how they integrate information from multiple sources to form coherent categories, and how they make use of pragmatic information to learn language.

 I’m a sophomore Cognitive Science major with an emphasis in Linguistics.
 I am particularly interested in how bilingualism (and language environments in general) relate to Theory of Mind.
 I find the study of language wonderfully interdisciplinary, and enjoy tackling the many philosophical questions this field poses: What counts as a language?
 What are the limits on how clearly language can express our mental experience?
 What cues lead us to pick up on what is left unsaid?
 How can research in learning benefit other academic disciplines and real-world industries?
 I'm also interested in the neurological basis of language and creating language processing models.
 I love talking to kids, and children are always full of insights!